Vascular dementia

 - feeling faint

-If larger areas of the brain are affected by a reduced flow of blood, more brain tissue is lost and additional neurological symptoms such as paralysis, numbness and visual impairment are also possible.
+If larger areas of the brain are affected by a sudden reduction in blood flow (hypoperfusion), stroke symptoms such as paralysis, numbness and visual impairment may occur.

 Dementia generally causes a progressive reduction, and ultimately the complete loss, of a patient’s mental capacities, specifically: